What Is CPC: A Definition Of Cost-Per-Click Advertising

 Whether you are using CPC or more granular formulas, the goal is to maximize the return on investment for paid digital advertising.

-The best Pay-Per-Click (PPC) management practices should be followed to achieve this goal.
+The best Google Ads management practices should be followed to achieve this goal.
 The strategy can be generalized to 4 steps:

-1. Keyword Research: Identify and target keywords that are relevant to your business and audience.
-Keyword relevance predicts the user’s search query most likely to capture conversions results.
+1. Keyword Research: Identify and target keywords that are relevant to your contractor business and audience.
+Keyword relevance predicts the homeowner’s search query most likely to capture conversion results.
 Selecting keywords occurs in tools like Google Keyword Planner and third-party platforms.

 3. Optimize Ad Quality: Craft compelling ad text that resonates with your target audience.
 Ensure your ad relevance is high to improve quality scores.